Anish87/anish87.github.io/Signals/Function.SqSignalBase.EliminateThis.md

 # Description

-Eliminate all occurrences of a speciffic environment.
+Eliminate all occurrences of a specific environment.

 # Specifications